cnguy/onetricks.net/README.md

 # Overview

-This web application is comprised of five components:
+This web application is now comprised of five components:
-1) Standard Node.js server
+1) Stats microservice (WIP)
-2) Static React application
+2) Site API microservice (kinda done)
-3) Scripts to generate statistics and data
+3) React Client in ES6 and ReasonML
 4) MongoDB for storing One Tricks
-5) Redis for caching
+5) Redis for caching locally

 The scripts build up two important datasets: